fl4shk/libsnowhouse/README.md

 4. There is a sample CPU that has been developed with the library, called the `SnowHouseCpu`.
-This CPU, given a, is able to reach clock rates around 140 MHz in a Speed Grade -1, Xilinx Artix-7 FPGA, at least in a version of this CPU that lacks support for interrupts.
+This CPU, given a, is able to reach clock rates around 140 MHz in a Speed Grade -1, Xilinx Artix-7 FPGA, at least in a version of this CPU that lacks support for any kind of interrupt.
   * This CPU's implementation, besides the generic parts of `libsnowhouse`, lives mostly within this source file:
     `hw/gen/libsnowhouse/snowHouseCpuMod.scala`.